 - A1.
-Synthesis of Iron-oxide Nano-particles - A2.
-Electrolysis of water - A3.
+Synthesis of poly-aniline and its conductivity measurement. - A2 Synthesis of iron oxide nano-particles by precipitation method. - A3.
 Determination of COD of industrial waste water - A4.
-Determination of Copper from E-waste (printed circuit board).
+Determination of copper from E-waste (Printed circuit board).

-B - Exercise (compulsorily any 3 to be conducted):
+B-Exercise (compulsorily any 3 to be conducted):